emanic/calico/master/getting-started/kubernetes/upgrade.md

 before upgrading the node, and then make the node scheduleable after the upgrade is complete using [kubectl uncordon](http://kubernetes.io/docs/user-guide/kubectl/v1.6/#uncordon).

-> **NOTE**
->
-> When upgrading to etcd v3, as long as the cluster is migrated with the `etcdctl migrate` command, the v2 data will remain untouched and the etcd v3 server will continue to speak the v2 protocol so the upgrade should have no impact on Calico.
+<div class="alert alert-info" role="alert"><b>Note</b>: When upgrading to etcd v3, as long as the cluster is migrated with the <samp>etcdctl migrate</samp> command, the v2 data will remain untouched and the etcd v3 server will continue to speak the v2 protocol so the upgrade should have no

-> **NOTE**
->
+impact on Calico.</div>

-> When upgrading Calico using the Kubernetes datastore driver from a version < v2.3.0
-> to a version >= v2.3.0, or when upgrading Calico using the etcd datastore from a version < v2.4.0
-> to a version >= v2.4.0, you should follow the steps for [upgrading to v1 NetworkPolicy semantics](#upgrading-to-v1-networkpolicy-semantics)
+<div class="alert alert-info" role="alert"><b>Note</b>: When upgrading Calico using the Kubernetes datastore driver from a version < v2.3.0 to a version >= v2.3.0, or when upgrading Calico using the etcd datastore from a version < v2.4.0 to a version >= v2.4.0, you should follow the steps for <a href="#upgrading-to-v1-networkpolicy-semantics">upgrading to v1 NetworkPolicy semantics</a>.</div>

 ## Upgrading a Hosted Installation of Calico